seekaddo/breath/readme.md

 `system`: when you clean, only the files generated for a given compiler/system pair are removed).

-At the moment, `compiler` can be any of the following:
+At the moment, `compiler` must be set to one of the following:

  - gcc, clang, msvc

-while `system` can be:
+while `system` must be set to one of:

  - unix, windows